“I don’t know what I want. Except that I probably won’t get it.”

 He’s wasted enough of her time.
 He turns to go, ready to kick off the ground, take to the air, and soar into the night.

-Caroline: The Ventrue moves like she did before.
+Caroline: Caroline moves like she did before.
 Lightning quick, this time entirely through him to the other side of him.
 Positioning herself between the wraith and the door.

 “I hope you find out what you want.
 And I hope that you do get it.
 If you want to talk again, I’ll be here.”